kennyjhcheng/Chirp/README.md

 - Neutral : 20%
 - Detractors: 20%
 - Based on feedbacks from these tests we updated Chirp to have a profile picture , multiple texts animation, better contexual dialog , fixing some broken intents and much more !
+- More information can be found by visiting the testing section of this readme

 #### Conversation Interactions